HTTPS component

 You need to configure the certificate in advance.

-The operation parameters are defined in the configuration file webproxy.toml.
+The parameters are specified in the webproxy.toml configuration file.

 # Configuration of certificates